aryashah2k/Quantum-Computing-Collection-Of-Resources/README.md

 Current and Projected Contents In This Repository:

-# Guided Project on Programming a Quantum Computer With Qiskit-IBM SDK
+# 1.Guided Project on Programming a Quantum Computer With Qiskit-IBM SDK

 Set of Five Tasks with Guide On Programming A Real Quantum Computer With Qiskit-IBM SDK